panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 ## 2. TypeScript function type guide

-To help you understand better how to use the function types, let's see a couple of guiding ideas.
+To help you better understand how to use the function types, let's look at some guiding ideas.

 *1) Use `?` to indicate an optional parameter:*